🧡 Skip to main content🔍 Skip to search

 Add Zip Files Action

-Click the Add button and choose the Zip Files Action in the Compression category in the Add Action window.
+Click the Add button and choose the Zip Files Action from the Compression category in the Add Action window.

-Once in the Archive tab of the Zip Files Action, let us first specify the files to compress.
+Once in the Archive tab of the Zip Files Action, let's first specify the files to compress.
 Click the Browse button next to the Files to compress field.
-Browse to \\SERVER.local\share\ network folder, select any file and confirm the selection.
-Finally, replace the file name with all files *.* mask.
+Browse to the \\SERVER.local\share\ network folder, select any file, and confirm the selection.
+Finally, replace the filename with the *.* mask to include all files.

 Zip Files: \\SERVER.local\share\*.*